 If the tree is from your yard or your neighbors yard (not from right-of-way), you should contact your insurance company.

-If the tree fell from the right-of-way into your yard, call Greenville Cares, the City's customer service call center, at 864-232-2273 and provide your name, street address, mailing address (if different) and phone number.
+If the tree fell from the right-of-way into your yard, call or text Greenville Cares, the City's customer service call center, at 864-232-2273 and provide your name, street address, mailing address (if different) and phone number.
 They will contact the City's tree crew to inspect.

 If a tree or limb is in the right-of-way or in the street, call Greenville Cares at 864-232-2273.
 During a weather emergency, you may call the Public Works Department directly at 864-467-4335 during regular business hours.
 If the incident occurs in the evenings or on weekends, you may call the police non-emergency number: 864-271-5333.